 How is the artwork shipped?
 Your new art is packed in a clear cellophane bag, and mailed in between cardboard.
 Larger prints are carefully rolled and shipped in a tube.
 This does not damage the work in anyway.
 All Artwork comes insured and with tracking.

 Do I need to frame my print?
 Yes.
 All work is produced on paper, and I recommend matting and framing the piece to protect it from damage and making it ready to hang.

 I can mat and/or frame purchased prints for you (additional framing and shipping charges will apply)

 Is the Matboard Acid Free?
 Yes!
 All artwork comes in white acid free matboard with white cores.
 The surface papers are acid-free, and good for 8-10 years without discoloration.

-I've recently started the option to upgrade matboard to Conservation grade.
+I've recently added the option to upgrade matboard to Conservation Grade.
 Conservation matboard is acid-free, lignin-free, and made from 100% alpha-cellulose fibers.
 Good for 50 years.